TBDA-Classes/2025G2/docs/sphinx_documentation/README.md

 - Do not edit the build/ directory.
 It is regenerated on every build.
 - All editable content is located inside the source/ directory.
-- **This documentation is continously being modified, so you might not be seing the final version.**
+- **This documentation is continuously being updated, so you may not be viewing the final version.**